 Should I start seeds when snowbanks are still high across Kingston and the area?
-Lawns are buried, and the ground is frozen solid.
+Lawns remain buried, and the ground stays frozen solid.
 It does not look remotely like planting season.

 But this is when the season actually starts, giving you a chance to build gardening skills.